 With this change, Squaw Valley Alpine Meadows will reduce its total annual carbon footprint, including fuels and other sources unrelated to the power grid, from 13,078 metric tons to an estimated 6,682 metric tons – a 49 percent reduction which is equivalent to the emissions generated by the annual electric use of 959 homes.

 “Today’s announcement demonstrates that moving to all renewable energy in the present tense – not a generation from now – is not just possible, it’s entirely doable.
-We have all got to generate the demand for renewable energy and support world-class and progressive companies like Liberty Utilities,” Wirth continued.
+We have all got to generate the demand for renewable energy and support world-class and progressive companies like Liberty Utilities,” Squaw Valley's CEO continued.

 Squaw Valley Alpine Meadows’ sustainability programs are not new – they date back to the resort’s founding; however, they have been expanded over the past seven years as more solutions-based resort initiatives have inspired innovation and a desire to change behaviors.
 Some of these efforts include banning single-use plastic water bottle sales, introducing ride share and carpool incentive programs, and more.